Shiny Doshi: Modelling career

-Debut and breakthrough (2013-2017)
+Debut and breakthrough (2013–2018)

 Doshi made her acting debut with Sanjay Leela Bhansali's Saraswatichandra.
 She signed it in 2011.

 She portrayed Kusum Desai Vyas opposite Varun Kapoor from 2013 to 2014.
 She received Indian Telly Award for Fresh New Face - Female nomination for her performance.

 From 2015 to 2016, she portrayed Sarojini Somendra Singh in Sarojini - Ek Nayi Pehal opposite Mohit Sehgal and Aamir Ali.
 Her performance gained her Gold Award for Debut in a Lead Role (Female) nomination.

 In 2016, she portrayed Samaira Ghosh opposite Karan Grover in Bahu Hamari Rajni Kant.

 From 2016 to 2017, she portrayed Mahi Sengupta Khurrana in the third season of Jamai Raja, opposite Ravi Dubey.
+Most of her role in this show involved her being kidnapped and taken captive.
 It proved as a major turning point in her career.

 Doshi participated in Fear Factor: Khatron Ke Khiladi 8 in 2017.
 She ended up at 11th place.

 In 2018, she portrayed Khushi opposite Neil Bhatt in Laal Ishq.

 She did cameo in Dil Hi Toh Hai Season 1, opposite Karan Kundra, Episode 15 & 16 on Alt Balaji.

 She participated in Box Cricket League (BCL) Season 3 as contestant of Mumbai Tigers.

-Recent work and success (2019-present)
+Recent work and success (2019–present)

 From 2019 to 2020, Doshi portrayed Radha opposite Rajneesh Duggal in the finite series Shrimad Bhagwat Mahapuran.

 She portrayed Sultana Sehar and other characters such as Marjinaa, Safina, Princess Nilofar, Princess Faria, Sultana Juhi and Yasmine in Alif Laila, opposite Ankit Arora in 2020.

 That year, she made her web debut with Ratri Ke Yatri opposite Parag Tyagi.
 She portrayed Kavita in the third episode of the anthology.

 Doshi received further praises and wider recognition with her portrayal of Dhara Patel Pandya in Pandya Store, opposite Kinshuk Mahajan.
 She is seen portraying Dhara Patel Pandya since January 2021.

 She hosted a StarPlus show Navratri - Ek Adbhoot Utsav.

 In 2022, she reprised Dhara Pandya in the game show Ravivaar With Star Parivaar.